- scent (v.)

 - late 14c., sent "to find the scent of," from Old French sentir "to feel, smell, touch, taste; realize, perceive; make love to," from Latin sentire " to feel, perceive, sense, discern, hear, see" (see sense (n.)).

 Originally a hunting term.
 The -c- appeared 17c., perhaps by influence of ascent, descent, etc., or by influence of science.
-This was a tendency in early Modern English, cf. scythe, and also scite, scituate.
+This was a tendency in early Modern English, also in scythe and for a time threatening to make scite and scituate.
 Figurative use from 1550s.
 Transitive sense "impregnate with an odor, perfume" is from 1690s.
 Related: Scented; scenting.

 - scent (n.)